-As the weather rolls out of the winter doldrums and into the bright light of spring it’s the perfect time to dust off those running shoes and get moving!
-The days are getting longer and warmer and the running event calendar is building (it’s less than 3 months to the Melbourne Marathon!).
-As we increase our running distance and frequency in preparation for running season so too does the injury rate, especially to those beautiful, hard working pedals at the bottom of your leg (your feet!).
-The most common running related injuries (and how to successfully manage them) of the foot are:
+As the weather rolls out of the winter doldrums and into the bright light of spring, it’s the perfect time to dust off those running shoes and get moving again!
+The days are getting longer and warmer, and the running event calendar is building; it’s already less than 3 months to the Melbourne Marathon!
+As we increase our running distance and frequency in preparation for the running season, so too does the injury rate, especially to those beautiful, hard working pedals at the bottom of your leg – your feet!

 Plantar fasciitis: This is the most common injury that occurs to the foot due to running.
-While it’s name suggests it’s an inflammatory condition this is misleading as this type of heel pain is due to many factors including nerve compression, fascial adaptation and loss of shock attenuation.
+While its name suggests it’s an inflammatory condition, this is misleading as this type of heel pain is due to many factors, including nerve compression, fascial adaptation and the loss of shock attenuation.
 People with this type of pain report morning stiffness out of bed, pain after rest and often report soreness while running.
-Thankfully, the PHG Podiatry team is well equipped to get your back on your feet!
-The range of treatment options includes: strapping or orthotics, footwear adjustments, foot mobilisation, running re-training and adjustments and strengthening of the foot/ankle through a tailored programme.
+Thankfully, the Podiatry team at Pinnacle Health Group is well equipped to get your back on your feet!
+The range of treatment options includes: strapping or orthotics, footwear adjustments, foot mobilisation, running re-training and adjustments and strengthening of the foot or ankle through a tailored programme.
 We also offer treatments such as massage, dry needling and shockwave therapy.
 Shockwave therapy especially has been shown to be very effective in reducing pain quickly.

-Forefoot pain: Pain under the ball of the foot is commonly reported while running, especially under the 2nd + 3rd toe joints.
+Forefoot pain: This is pain under the ball of the foot, commonly reported while running, especially under the 2nd and 3rd toe joints.
 People who are experiencing this pain often report a dull ache or shooting sensation under the ball of their foot.
-Most commonly this pain occurs due to an inefficient movement pattern of the feet, resulting in injury due to overload.
-Treatment is focused on restoring normal foot function through orthotics, strapping/padding, foot mobilisation, dry needling and foot/ankle strengthening.
+Most commonly, this pain occurs due to an inefficient movement pattern of the feet, resulting in injury due to overload.
+Treatment is focused on restoring normal foot function through orthotics, strapping or padding, foot mobilisation, dry needling, and foot or ankle strengthening.

 Stress fractures: We most commonly see stress fractures when people ramp up their training too quickly.
-Our bodies are great at adapting to new stimulus but we need time to do this.
-People will described a dull ache like sensation through a bone that can sometimes ache in bed at night.
+Our bodies are great at adapting to new stimuli, but we need time to do this.
+People will describe a dull ache like sensation through a bone, which can sometimes ache in bed at night.
 Stress fractures feel worse when undergoing high loading activities such as running or jumping.
 A period of modified rest is often needed initially to allow the bone to heel.
-During the rest period, we aim to address all the risk factors that contributed to the problem through dry needling, strengthening of the foot/ankle, foot mobilisations and possibly orthotics.
+During the rest period, we aim to address all the risk factors that contributed to the problem through dry needling, strengthening of the foot or ankle, foot mobilisations and possibly orthotics.

-Our feet are amazing things, they have 26 bones, 33 joints and 33 muscles/tendons per foot.
-The best way to avoid any foot injury is to slowly build yourself up with your running frequency/distance, giving your body and feet the time they need to adapt.
+Our feet are amazing things, they have 26 bones, 33 joints and 33 muscles or tendons per foot.
+The best way to avoid any foot injury is to slowly build yourself up with your running frequency or distance, giving your body and feet the time they need to adapt.
 If you suffer from any pain in your feet or legs, don’t delay, book an appointment with our podiatrists.

-PREVENTION IS BETTER THAN A CURE – however (and unfortunately) in today’s age the preventative side to healthcare is somewhat over-shadowed by the treatments and cures for after the fact.
-As a result, a number of people aren’t aware of the effective measures that can be taken to prevent any pain, injuries or illnesses from occurring in the first place – like what’s available at our Melbourne CBD Physiotherapy clinics.
+As we all know, PREVENTION IS BETTER THAN A CURE.
+However, and unfortunately, in today’s age, the preventative side to healthcare is somewhat overshadowed by the treatments and cures for after the fact.
+As a result, a number of people aren’t aware of the effective measures that can be taken to prevent any pain, injuries or illnesses from occurring in the first place.
+This includes what’s available at our Physiotherapy clinics, conveniently located in Melbourne CBD.

-It’s important we learn to adapt; with our lifestyles demanding more than ever – longer hours spent at sedentary jobs, more time spent driving places instead of walking or cycling, increased consumption of processed/fast foods – our lifestyles must accommodate a program or exercise which can successfully counteract some of these detrimental activities; in order to give us the best chance at a long, healthy life.
+It’s important we learn to adapt.
+With our lifestyles demanding more than ever – longer hours spent at sedentary jobs, more time spent driving places instead of walking or cycling, increased consumption of processed or fast foods – our lifestyles must accommodate a programme or exercise which can successfully counteract some of these detrimental activities, in order to give us the best chance at a long, healthy life.
 Our Melbourne CBD Physiotherapists can help you get started.

-It’s no secret that all of the above lifestyle factors can lead to a number of serious health conditions, some of which have high fatality rates – for example, diabetes and cardiovascular disease.
-When it comes to your health and well-being “what doesn’t kill you makes you stronger” is not a motto we’d recommend employing!
-If you already know what you want, book your appointment at any of our Physiotherapy Melbourne CBD clinics.
+It’s no secret that all of the above lifestyle factors can lead to a number of serious health conditions, some of which have high fatality rates, such as diabetes and cardiovascular disease.
+When it comes to your health and well-being, “what doesn’t kill you makes you stronger” is not a motto we’d recommend employing!
+If you already know what you want, book your appointment at any of our Physiotherapy clinics in Melbourne CBD.

 So HOW does Physiotherapy prevent pain, injury or illness?
 It’s our job as Physiotherapists to know all about these conditions, including what needs to happen in order to suffer from any of them.
-Continuous research shows that physical activity combined with a healthy diet is not only successful in managing and treating illness or ailments, but also for preventing them.
+Research shows that physical activity, combined with a healthy diet, is not only successful in managing and treating illness or ailments, but also for preventing them.

 Our Physiotherapists have a sound understanding of the body, and when we combine this with individual and tailored assessments of our patients, we’re able to give help and advice that’s specific to you and your lifestyle.

-It doesn’t require drastic lifestyle changes that consume your life – you can achieve important beneficial improvements to your health with a few small changes.
-It’s because of our Physiotherapists experience and knowledge that we’re able to identify the potential for illness or injury based on your assessment and lifestyle.
-You’ll find our highly-trained Physiotherapists at our Melbourne CBD clinics in Collins Street and Flinders Street.
+It doesn’t require drastic lifestyle changes that consume your life; you can achieve important beneficial improvements to your health with a few small changes.
+It’s because of our Physiotherapists’ experience and knowledge that we’re able to identify the potential for illness or injury, based on your assessment and lifestyle.
+You’ll find our highly-trained Physiotherapists at our Melbourne CBD clinics on Collins Street and Flinders Street.

-Some of the preventative programs available at Pinnacle Health’s Melbourne CBD Physio Clinics include:
+Some of the preventative programmes available at Pinnacle Health Group’s Physio Clinics in Melbourne CBD include:

 - Sports specific conditioning